 - Create a meeting place (usually a hotel or conference center) for crash survivors, family members, and friends to gather and receive updates.

-Alabama statute of limitations for aviation accident lawsuits
+Statute of limitations for aviation accidents in Minnesota